Skip to Content, Navigation, or Footer.

 Up next:

-The Penn women’s team picked up an impressive 67-62 win versus PAC-12 opponent Washington State to tipoff winter break action.
-The victory was fueled by the scoring efforts of senior guard Simone Sawyer and sophomore forward Katie Collins, who notched 15 points each.
+The Penn women’s basketball team picked up an impressive 67-62 win over PAC-12 opponent Washington State to open winter break action.
+The victory was fueled by senior guard Simone Sawyer and sophomore forward Katie Collins, who notched 15 points each.

 Game of note: 77-65 loss to Brown, Jan.
 10

 In their most recent matchup, Penn fell to Brown 77-65 in a double-overtime slugfest.
-Throughout regulation, the Quakers never led and trailed the Bears by as much as 12 points.
-Still, Penn was able to battle back to force extra time not once but twice before the Bears pulled away.
+Throughout regulation, the Quakers never led and trailed the Bears by as many as 12 points.
+Still, Penn was able to battle back to force extra time twice before the Bears pulled away.

-Princeton, Harvard, and Columbia have ruled the conference in recent years.
-If this trend continues, Brown and Penn are expected to compete for the last spot in Ivy Madness.
-This early loss to the Bears could prove troublesome for a Penn team looking to make the conference tournament.
+Princeton, Harvard, and Columbia have dominated the conference in recent years.
+If this trend continues, Brown and Penn are expected to compete for the final spot in Ivy Madness.
+This early loss to the Bears could prove troublesome for Penn as it looks to make the conference tournament.

 In 34.3 minutes per game, Collins is averaging a team-high 13.2 points alongside eight rebounds and 1.7 blocks per game.
-After her rookie of the year campaign last season, she was asked to move from center to primarily playing power forward.
-She’s barely missed a beat.
+After her rookie-of-the-year campaign last season, she was asked to move from center to primarily playing power forward.
+She has barely missed a beat.

-At the FDU Classic, she was named FDU Classic’s most valuable player, averaging 19.5 points, 9 rebounds, and 4.5 blocks between the two matchups.
+At the FDU Classic, she was named the tournament’s most valuable player, averaging 19.5 points, nine rebounds, and 4.5 blocks across two games.

-Penn is getting it done on both sides.
+Penn is excelling on both sides.
 Among the eight Ivies, the Quakers rank third overall in total offense and defense.

 Quote that sums up the season so far: